black0017/MedicalZooPytorch/README.md

 # Medical Zoo Pytorch
-Our goal is to implementent an open-source medical image segmentation library of state of the art 2D/3D deep neural networks in PyTorch along with data loaders of the most common medical MRI datasets.
-The first stable release of our repository is expected to be publised in the end of September.
+Our goal is to implementent an open-source medical image segmentation library of state of the art 3D deep neural networks in PyTorch along with data loaders of the most common medical MRI datasets.
+The first stable release of our repository is almost ready.

 We strongly believe in open and reproducible deep learning research.
 In order to reproduce our results, the code (alpha release) and materials of this work are available in this repository.

 This project started as an MSc Thesis and is currently under further development.

-## Alpha release - work in progress
 For 3D multi-modal brain MRI segmentation check the thesis branch of this repository.

+## Beta release - work in progress
 Although this work was initially focused on 3D multi-modal brain MRI segmentation we will slowly add more architectures and dataloaders.

+## New released cool features

+1. Batch size training support
+2. On the fly volume vizualization
+3. Tensorboard and PyTorch 1.4 support to track training progress
+3. Code cleanup and package creation
+4. Offline sub-volume generation

 ## Top priorities

-1. batch size support!!!!
-2. on the fly volume vizualization in tensorboard
-3. fix Brats2018 and mrbrains dataloaders
+1. Fix Brats2018 and mrbrains dataloaders
-4. add hyper densenet and unet++ 3d
+2. Add hyper densenet and other architectures

-Documentation
-1. Docker image for installation guide
-2. Examples
+3. Save produced 3d-segmenentation as medical image

+##Documentation
+Check installation folder for instructions

 ## Implemented dataloaders
 ISEG 2017

-MRBRAINS2018
+MRBRAINS 2018

 ## Implemented architectures
 Densenet3D (1-stream, 2-stream and 3-stream)

 Unet3D

-Vnet + lighter version
+Vnet

 ## Support
-If you like this repo and find it useful, please consider (★) starring it, so that it can reach a broader audience.
+If you like this repository and find it useful, please consider (★) starring it, so that it can reach a broader audience.